-This 3-day Copenhagen itinerary will let you know the places you should visit and where to stay, during a visit to the city.
+This Copenhagen itinerary will let you know the places you should visit and where to stay, during a visit to the city.

-How to spend 3 days in Copenhagen
+How to Spend 3 Days in Copenhagen

-My thoughts on Copenhagen
+My Experience in Copenhagen

 I’d wanted to visit Copenhagen for several years, so when we visited towards the end of our European road trip, I was elated!
 The city lived up to my expectations and more.